AlivadTheImpala/school_vault/Probability Notation.md

 If we want to know the probability that EITHER event A OR B happens, then we use the ∪ union symbol.
-So the probability that either A or B happens is written as  P(AB)
+So the probability that either A or B happens is written as  P(A ∪ B)